GeneGenieDx/VINTA/README.md

 ## Folder structure

 ### bin
-Script to train the model
+Script to train and run the model

 ### network
 Model's implementation